mkh-welsch/crossfilter/README.md

     {"2011-11-14T17:22:59Z", 2, 90, 7, "tab", {"001", "002", "004", "005"}}
 };
 ```
-you can use all functionalties of std::vector<> with cross::filter<>, but operations are thread safe in comparison to std::vector
+you can use all constructors and functionalties of std::vector<> with cross::filter<>, but operations are thread safe in comparison to std::vector

 To use the special crossfilters functionality, you have to prepare „dimensions“ on the record sets.
 A dimension is just a sortable column by regarding the record set as table with single entries.